Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps are in Madrid; private network extensions are readily available.
+Direct Cloud On-Ramps0 – as of September 2025Connect via the nearest hub in Madrid through private network extensions.

-Disaster RiskLow (2.6) – as of September 2025Minimal exposure to significant natural hazards.
+Disaster RiskLow (2.6 / 10)Minimal exposure to significant natural hazards.

-Tax IncentivesNoSpain does not currently offer specific data center tax incentives.
+Tax IncentivesNoSpain does not offer specific data center tax incentives as of August 2025.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps directly within Rivabellosa as of September 2025.
-Secure, low-latency connections to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure are achieved via private network links to data centers in Madrid.
+Direct Cloud On-Ramps: There are no direct, in-market cloud on-ramps as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via private network links to data centers in Madrid.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in Spain average between $0.11 and $0.15 per kWh as of early 2024.
-These competitive power costs, combined with a high percentage of renewables in the national grid, make it an economically and environmentally sound choice.
+Average Cost Of Power: Industrial power rates in the region range from $0.11–$0.15 per kWh as of early 2024.
+This competitive pricing, combined with a high proportion of renewable energy, helps manage operational costs and sustainability goals.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: While Spain does not offer specific tax incentives for data center development or operation, the country's business climate is stable.
-The primary financial advantage comes from competitive operational costs, such as power, rather than direct tax breaks.
+Tax Advantage For Data Centers: Spain does not offer targeted tax incentives specifically for the data center industry.
+The financial benefits come from the country's overall business climate and operational factors rather than direct government subsidies.

 Natural Disaster Risk